abinit/abinit/doc/tutorial/compilation.md

 use the backtrace to locate the line of code where the segmentation fault occurs and then report the outcome on the forum.

+!!! tip

   Using the debugger in sequential is really simple.
   First of all, make sure the code has been compiled with the `-g` option to generate source-level debug information.
   To use the GNU debugger `gdb`, perform the following operations:

     1. Load the executable in the GNU debugger using the syntax:

         gdb path_to_abinit_executable

     2. Run the code with the gdb *run* command and redirect the standard input with:

         (gdb) run t01.in

   Wait for the error e.g. SIGSEGV, then print the **backtrace** with:

       (gdb) bt

+  Avoid debugging code compiled with `-O3` or `-Ofast` as the backtrace may not be reliable.

 <!--
 How to use LLDB